NaturalHistoryMuseum/splitgill/README.md

 ### Running the tests

-Make sure you've installed the test requirements into your virtualenv - `pip install -r tests/requirements.txt`, then:
+Make sure you've installed the test requirements into your virtualenv - `pip install .[test]`, then:

  - To run the tests against all python versions this library is compatible with, run `tox`
  - To run the tests against the python version installed in your virtualenv, run `pytest`